Rasagna29/IngestData/README.md

-Create scripts directory in ingest_data_with_python/ mkdir scripts/ cd scripts nano create_duckdb_db.py (content of file available in scripts directory in main branch)
+Create scripts directory in ingest_data_with_python/ mkdir scripts/ cd scripts nano create_tables.py (the file is already available in scripts directory in main branch)

 Press Ctrl + X, type Y, and hit Enter